Cancer Misdiagnosis Compensation Claims

 Cancer remains one of the leading causes of death in the UK.
 Yet too often, it goes unnoticed by GPs and specialists until it’s too late.

 Although every GP and clinical specialist should be trained to recognise the signs of cancer, sometimes mistakes happen and ‘red flags’ for cancer are missed.
 Your GP might not send you for a hospital test early enough, or the treating specialist might miss evidence of cancer when they look at your test results.

-If you suspect that you or a loved one has experienced negligent treatment of cancer, you may have grounds to claim compensation.
+If you suspect that you or a loved one has experienced negligent treatment of cancer, including being misdiagnosed, you may have grounds to claim compensation.
 This can often be essential to mitigate the negative impact on you and your family.

 Our medical negligence expertise

 In addition, three members of our clinical negligence claims team; Richard Harries, Claire Hurrell and Jay Nathwani are particularly highly rated for their expertise in Chambers and Partners UK.
-Senior Associate, Helen Franklin, is also listed as a ‘rising star’ in Legal 500.
+Jay is also recognised as a ‘Next Generation Partner’ and Helen Franklin is listed as a ‘Rising star’ in Legal 500.